MileHacker Logo

 Platforms like Booking.com, Agoda, Vrbo.
 Single rooms to entire homes.
 Useful for groups, families, longer stays.
 More space, kitchens.

 Limited in city center.
-Campgrounds and RV parks in surrounding areas.
+Campgrounds and RV parks in the adjacent areas.
 Outdoor experience.
 TrustedHousesitters

 • Extended-Stay Hotels